bhctest123/soberlivingappcom-new/src/content/blog/nuisance-lawsuits-a-crash-course-for-sober-living-home-operators.md

 ![The nuisance lawsuit facing CapGrow and Pinnacle Treatment Centers in Crown Point, Indiana serve as an object lesson in how nuisance lawsuits are being used by local governments to shut down sober living homes in the United States despite disability…](/images/blog/nuisance-lawsuits-a-crash-course-for-sober-living-home-operators/Screen_Shot_2021-08-26_at_2.24.44_PM.png)

-Note: We talked about this case in [Part 2](../17/understanding-national-regulations-on-sober-living-homes-in-the-united-states-part-2.html) of our two part series on “Understanding National Regulations on Sober Living Homes in the United States.”
+Note: We talked about this case in [Part 2](/17/understanding-national-regulations-on-sober-living-homes-in-the-united-states-part-2) of our two part series on “Understanding National Regulations on Sober Living Homes in the United States.”
 (If you’re interested in the whole series, you can start with [Part 1](https://soberlivingapp.com/sober-living-app-blog/2021/8/3/understanding-national-regulations-on-sober-living-homes-in-the-united-states-part-1) if you prefer.)

 Sober living real estate investors, CapGrow and sober living home operators, Pinnacle Treatment Centers, [came under local fire](https://www.nwitimes.com/news/halfway-house-amid-crown-point-family-homes-angers-residents-prompts-city-lawsuit/article_3f3eb707-5ca0-5949-96e1-ab986d74d4ab.html) for opening a sober living home in a single-family residential area of Crown Point, Indiana in 2020.

-After many neighborhood complaints, the city of Crown Point is seeking an injunction, as well as a judgement, against both entities for zoning code violations.
+After many neighborhood complaints, the city of Crown Point is seeking an injunction, as well as a judgment, against both entities for zoning code violations.
 They’re also attempting to sue the sober living home operators for “constituting a nuisance” and “interfering with the comfortable enjoyment of life or property” through their zoning violations.

 Like many sober living providers, CapGrow and Pinnacle Treatment Centers argue that typical zoning laws should not apply to sober living home residents, who benefit from living in supportive sober communities in residential settings on account of their disability and, as such, are protected under the ADA.